tubs-c3e/grlib-archive/designs/leon3-xilinx-kc705/README.txt

 prohibitive Xilinx license, so the MIG must be re-generated with coregen before simulation and synthesis can be done.

-To generate the MIG and install the Xilinx unisim simulation library, do as follows:
+Xilinx MIG interface will automatically be generated when Vivado is launched

+To simulate using XSIM and run systest.c on the Leon design using the memory controller from Xilinx use the make targets:

+  make soft
+  make vivado-launch

+To simulate using Modelsim and run systest.c on the Leon design using the memory controller from Xilinx use the make targets:

+  make vsim (only required if Modelsim/Aldec is used as simulator) make mig_series7 make soft make vsim-launch

+To simulate using Aldec Riviera use the following make targets:

-  make vsim
+  make riviera
   make mig_series7

-To simulate and run systest.c on the Leon design using the memory controller from Xilinx use the make targets:

   make soft
-  make vsim-launch
+  make riviera-launch

-With the generic USE_MIG_INTERFACE_MODEL can the user select to use the real XILINX memory contoller + MICRON memory model or a simplified model.
-For speed select the simplified model by setting the generic USE_MIG_INTERFACE_MODEL to TRUE.

-Synthesis will ONLY work with Vivado 2012.02 installed or newer, and the XILINX variable properly set in the shell.
 To synthesize the design, do

   make vivado

-and then
+and then use iMPACT programming tool:

-  make vivado-prog-fpga
+  make ise-prog-fpga

-  or use xilinx programming tool

-  impact -b vivado/leon3-xilinx-kc705/leon3-xilinx-kc705.runs/impl_1/leon3mp.bit

 to program the FPGA.

+After successfully programmed the FPGA using the target 'ise-prog-fpga' user might have to press the 'EAST' button in order to successfully complete the calibration process in the MIG.
+Led 1 and led 2 should be constant green if the Calibration process has been successful.

+If user tries to connect to the board and the MIG has not been calibrated successfully 'grmon' will output:

+$ grmon -xilusb -u -nb

+  GRMON2 LEON debug monitor v2.0.43-2-g95d293c internal version

+  Copyright (C) 2013 Aeroflex Gaisler - All rights reserved.
+  For latest updates, go to http://www.gaisler.com/ Comments or bug-reports to support@gaisler.com

+Parsing -xilusb
+Parsing -u
+Parsing -nb

+Commands missing help:
+ datacache

+Xilusb: Cable type/rev : 0x3
+ JTAG chain (1):
+xc7k325t

+AMBA plug&play not found!
+Failed to initialize target!
+Exiting GRMON

-The MIG can be disabled either by deselecting the MIG controller in 'xconfig' or manually editing the config.vhd file.
-When no MIG is present in the system normal GRLIB flow can be used and no extra compile steps are needed.
+The MIG and SGMII IP can be disabled either by deselecting the memory controller and Gaisler Ethernet interface in 'xconfig' or manually editing the config.vhd file.
+When no MIG and no SGMII block is present in the system normal GRLIB flow can be used and no extra compile steps are needed.
 Also when when no MIG is present it is possible to control and set the system frequency via xconfig.
-Note that the system frequency can be modified via Xilinx Coregen when the MIG is present.
+Note that the system frequency can be modified via Vivado when the MIG is present by modifying within specified limits for the MIG IP.

-Compiling and launching modelsim when no memory controller is present:
+Compiling and launching modelsim when no memory controller and no ethernet interface is present using Modelsim/Aldec simulator:

   make vsim
+  make soft
   make vsim-launch

 Simulation options